Customization of the rules

 These terms are approved in the term checker:

 The term checker uses SI units of measurement.
-These terms are examples in rule 1.5.9, but they are not in the term checker because they are imperial units of measurement: knot, mile, inch.
+The terms knot, mile, and inch are examples in rule 1.5.9, but they are not in the term checker because they are imperial units of measurement.

 To simplify noun clusters (part of rule 2.2)